-There’s been a hubbub in the news and social media lately; that’s right, someone’s work has been, presumably, stolen.
-This is a natural concern for authors and the source of much-asked questions at writing conferences and online: Do you need to copyright your work immediately?
+A natural concern for authors is the fear of having their work stolen.
+It’s the source of much-asked questions at writing conferences and online: Do you need to copyright your work immediately?
 Does putting the symbol on your work yourself count?
-Are you in danger of agents and publishers stealing your work while submitting?
-And What does copyright actually protect?
+Are you in danger of agents and publishers (or freelance editors) stealing your work while you’re editing or stealing your work while submitting?
+And what does copyright actually protect?
 To set the record straight, we’ve gone to the official sources.* So relax, sit back, and consider this your sanctioned primer on all things copyrighted.

 What Can and Can’t Be Protected under Copyright?